eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Secure Cross-Device Flows**: Existing cross-device flows need stronger security measures to combat phishing and relay attacks.

-- **Relying Party Authentication**: Before sharing attributes, the Wallet Unit must authenticate the Relying Party, and conversely, the Relying Party might authenticate the Wallet Unit.
+- **Relying Party Authentication**: Before sharing attributes, the Wallet Unit will authenticate the Relying Party, and conversely, the Relying Party might authenticate the Wallet Unit.
 This can involve dynamic or static exchange of keys and metadata.
 Since the web browser or mobile app mediates communication between the Relying Party and Wallet Unit in the Remote Same-Device flow, it's crucial to define how this interaction works.

 - **Wallet Unit Selection and Invocation**: In scenarios where Users have multiple Wallet Units, the process of selecting and activating the appropriate Wallet Unit is critical for a seamless experience.
 Clear application interface between the Wallet Unit and the browser/app are also essential.
 Current approaches relying on custom URIs can introduce User experience friction and scaling issues.